-Teradata Database Versions from V2R6.2 and up support improved meta data for parameters used in SQL requests and for columns in result sets.
-The improved meta data is collectively known as Extended Statement Information.
-ODBC Driver for Teradata uses the extended statement information if it is supported by the database, but the use of extended statement information in ODBC can also be explicitly disabled through a configuration option (Enable Extended Statement Information check box in the DSN setup dialog, and EnableExtendedStmtInfo in the odbc.ini file).
+Starting with Teradata Database V2R6.2, support was added for improved metadata for parameters used in SQL requests and for columns in result sets.
+The improved metadata is collectively known as Extended Statement Information.
+ODBC Driver for Teradata uses the extended statement information if it is supported by Teradata Database, but the use of extended statement information in ODBC can also be explicitly disabled through a configuration option (Enable Extended Statement Information check box in the DSN setup dialog, and EnableExtendedStmtInfo in the odbc.ini file).

 - Discover that SQLDescribeParam is supported and start using it